cfss-sp20/hw01/README.md

 ![Map of El Salvador](https://www.nationsonline.org/maps/el_salvador_map.jpg)

-My dad is from El Salvador and my grandma and uncle live in the city of San Salvador.
-You can find San Salvador close to Lago de Ilopango on the map.
+My dad is from El Salvador and my grandma and uncle live in the city of **San Salvador**.
+You can find San Salvador close to **Lago de Ilopango** on the map.
 I also have an aunt and uncle that live in South Korea.
 I was able to get to know them better after college because I lived there for three years.

 ![Anyang](https://upload.wikimedia.org/wikipedia/commons/f/f0/Anyang_city.jpg)